 We’ve already mentioned a few of the ways game mechanics are important to a game designer, including their role in coming up with interesting mechanics and making sure they work together to deliver an enjoyable experience.

 The one thing every game designer wants to avoid is having a list of great ideas on paper that don’t transition well in their video game.

 When an experienced designer receives overwhelming feedback about their game being too repetitive, they’ll often look back and see what other game mechanics they can add to make the game more interesting.

 If players say your game is boring or gets old quickly, it might be time to spice up existing game mechanics with better rewards and effects, or by giving them more depth.

 If you’re an aspiring game designer, one of the best exercises you can do is take any game and try to break it down into main game mechanics.
-It might be better to start out with simple classic or mobile games and then work your way up to something more complex.
+It might be better to start with simple classic or mobile games and then work your way up to something more complex.

-The better you get at analyzing and understanding game mechanics, the better you’ll become at coming up with your own awesome ideas.
+The better you get at analyzing and understanding game mechanics, the better you’ll become at coming up with your awesome ideas.